-During 2023, on a proposal from the Executive Director, the Governing Board will decide on the setup of scientific advice to be established for EU-Rail for the future years.
+During 2023, on a proposal from the Executive Director, the Governing Board will decide on the setup of Scientific Steering Group to be established for EU-Rail for Q3 2023 and the future years.

-Three meetings of the Scientific Committee will be held in 2023.
+Two meetings of the Scientific Committee will be held in 2023 and one of the new Scientirfic Steering Group .